 This short circular walk at Woodlesford Lock is a family favourite, with the excitement of canal boats, Locks, ducks and some fantastic sculptures.

-Distance: Just under 2 miles (3k).
+Distance: The Woodlesford Lock walk is just under 2 miles (3k).
 Can do shorter, just stick to one side of the canal and wander as far as you feel!

 Accessibility: Fine for most buggies.
 One side of the canal is a tarmac road, the other side is a clear footpath but can be muddy.
 Also have to navigate over the locks- I managed it 30 weeks pregnant, so shouldn’t be a problem!

-Facilities: A small car park and roadside parking.
-Picnic areas.
-No cafe but sometimes a catering van parks up at weekends.
+Facilities: Picnic areas.
+No cafe but catering van parks up at weekends.
 No toilets.
 Woodlesford has a few pubs and cafes.
+Food, drink and toilets available at Skelton Lake services.

-Vlog of our Autumn trip to Woodlesford Lock: https://youtu.be/7YNwajueLMk
+Vlog of our Autumn Woodlesford Lock walk: https://youtu.be/7YNwajueLMk

 Our visit to Woodlesford Lock